cheerful multiethnic students with notepads and textbooks together

 (Extra Tip: Look up if the professor has published literature (articles) on the subject of your class to use as a talking point.
 I did this one time and I was amazed at how much more in-depth our conversations could go because I did a little more research.)

 Note: I also want to note that you can definitely be successful even if you don’t reach out to your professor as often.
 I stress how important this can be due to my experience with professors.
 Making an effort to introduce myself my first semester of college in a bio course and following up, opened an opportunity to be his teaching assistant the very next semester!
-So, I know how helpful this can be.
+So, I know first hand how helpful this can be.

 6. Meet with advisors + professors + financial aid regularly

-A closed mouth doesn’t get fed.
-Do not feel bad for asking for help!
-Do not underestimate how helpful advisors and professors can be as resources!
 Being a student is the only time you will have so many people catering to your needs.
 So make it a point to ask for help whenever you need it.
 Be proactive in the beginning and they will remember you for scholarship and internship opportunities.
-Get to know your professors, deans of your college, financial aid department, and advisors.

-Go to professors and advisors for internship opportunities and scholarships to apply to that are specially for your major.
-Visit financial aid for more scholarship opportunities, grants, and loan options.
 Make sure you go early because there’s typically only a certain amount given each year.
-Also, I don’t think you need to go every day or even every week, but meeting at least 1-3 times a month can help you significantly.
+Also, I don’t think you need to go every day or even every week, but meeting at least once a month or every other month can help you significantly.

 7. Join a community on campus